aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/worksheet/_index.md

 **Remarks**

-<p>Row index and column index cannot all be zero.
-Number of rows and number of columns also cannot all be zero.</p> <p>The first two parameters specify the froze position and the last two parameters specify the area frozen on the left top pane.</p>
+Row index and column index cannot all be zero.
+Number of rows and number of columns also cannot all be zero.</p> <p>The first two parameters specify the froze position and the last two parameters specify the area frozen on the left top pane.

 ### freezePanes(string, number, number) {#freezePanes-string-number-number-}